biancode/javaee7-gradle-wicket7-wildfly/README.md

 *It's all tested on Windows 7, 8 and 10 and Mac OS X 10.9*

-* Eclipse EE 4.4 - Gradle IDE Pack 3.6.x by Eclipse Marketplace
+* Eclipse EE 4.4 and 4.5 - Gradle IDE Pack 3.6.x by Eclipse Marketplace
 * STS 3.6.3 - Gradle IDE Pack 3.6.x by Eclipse Marketplace
 * IntelliJ 14.1 - Gradle aboard
 * Mobile Version with JQuery Mobile 1.4 aboard